 Scott Gardner, Local History & Genealogy Specialist

 The Ann H. Fisher New River Room is open during normal library operating hours.
-Scott Gardner is available Mondays and Thursdays between 10:00 am and 3:00 pm.
+Scott Gardner is available Mondays and Thursdays between 12:00 pm and 8:00 pm, and occasionally on weekends.
 For other times, please contact Scott Gardner to set up an appointment.